Jayson Gaddis: Founder of The Relationship School

 57:33.83 – Brian David Crane

 Mainly cause I just think there’s like weird people doing stuff that I don’t want to perpetuate.
 That’s kind of my private life.
-I don’t mind it being on Instagram or Facebook on meta you know meta own properties I just don’t want to be public.
+I don’t mind it being on Instagram or Facebook on Meta own properties I just don’t want to be public.
 That’s my feeling I know?
 Yeah, but.

 57:42.74 – Jayson Gaddis